-Internal competition, whilst well-intentioned, may be preventing knowledge-sharing and support between people, leading to lost sales and a lowering of customer service.
+Internal competition may be preventing knowledge-sharing and support between people.
+This frequently results in lost sales and a lowering of customer service.

-In advance of a team coaching event, I will invest time to talk to everyone to understand how they view the effectiveness of communication within your organisation.
+In advance of a team coaching event, I will invest time to talk to everyone to understand the effectiveness of communication within your organisation.
 This provides real data about the company and is the foundation for ensuring everyone buys into change.

 The more a business grows, the more important the skills of the leaders become.
 Do they encourage, give praise and feedback; will they have difficult conversations; are they seen to be open, fair and honest?

-Great leaders understand their impact and, as result can establish the culture, tone and expectations within the business.
+Great leaders understand their impact and can establish the culture, tone and expectations within the business.
 They ensure everyone feels confident and relaxed in their role.